vQAL/QAL-Lite-1/README.md

 As to teaching math in particular, QAL aims to teach the concepts of linear algebra (and group theory) visually and interactively as an intuitive *game*.

+Besides quantum computing, the math nicely presented in QAL has applications in machine learning, computer graphics, and cybersecurity, among many other mathematical sciences.

-**QAL Lite** presents a glimpse of the main features of QAL.
-Check the `QAL-Abstract` and `QALLite-Screenshots` files for more details.
+QAL Lite presents a glimpse of the main features of QAL.
+Check the `QAL-Abstract` and `QALLite-Screenshots` files available here for more details.